Florida cottonmouth: Distribution

 Agkistrodon conanti is found in the southeast of the United States, throughout the Florida peninsula, including many barrier islands and keys, and into southern Georgia.
-The Florida cottonmouth ranges into the Florida Keys at least as far as Key Vaca.
+The Florida cottonmouth ranges into the Florida Keys at least as far as Big Pine Key.
 The exact origin of a 19th century record from Key West is questionable, although by the end of the 20th century, no additional records had appeared and no suitable habitat remains there.

 Sources vary on the exact areas and extent of the zone of integration between A. conanti and A. piscivorus.
 Earlier subspecies accounts all mapped different and various regions of integration.
 In one study ecological niche models predicted hybridization might occur from North Carolina to the southern coastal plains in southeastern Louisiana, however molecular data (DNA) from the same study indicated samples from individuals from the Savannah, Georgia area northward, as well as from areas north and west of Mobile Bay, Alabama were A. piscivorus (with the exception of a single hybrid from southern Mississippi).